-For a significant portion of the 2020 financial year, A Layout had to close substantially all of its stores due to restrictions imposed by governments.
-The restrictions were partially lifted in some jurisdictions at the end of the year 2020.
-However, due to new COVID-19 variants, movement restrictions have been reimposed in some jurisdictions, requiring A Layout to close its stores in those jurisdictions for extended period of time.
+For a significant portion of the 2021 financial year, A Layout had to limit business hours substantially all of its stores due to restrictions imposed by governments.
+The restrictions were partially lifted in some jurisdictions at the end of the year 2021.
+However, due to new COVID-19 variants at the beginning of 2022, movement restrictions have been reimposed in some jurisdictions, requiring A Layout to limit its business hours in stores in those jurisdictions for extended period of time.